cannatag/ldap3/README.txt

     - in python 3.4 or newer the system CA certificates configuration can be used (just leave ca_cert_file, ca_certs_path and ca_certs_data set to None)
     - removed TLSv1 as default for Tls connection
     - upgraded backported ssl function from python 3.4.1 when using with python 2
+    - when creating a connection server can now be a string, the name of the server to connect in cleartext on default port 389
     - fixed bug in escape_bytes
     - attributes parameter in search can be a tuple
     - check_names parameter in connection now defaults to True (so if schema info is available attribute and class name will be checked when performing LDAP operations)